NONSTEROIDAL ANTIINFLAMMATORY DRUG OVERVIEW

 NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity

-NSAIDs (including aspirin): Role in prevention of cancer
+NSAIDs (including aspirin): Role in prevention of colorectal cancer

 NSAIDs (including aspirin): Secondary prevention of gastroduodenal toxicity